maryjohnben/mary-portfolio/README.md

 - Git
 More styling and features will be added promptly.
 <p>
 Currently working on full stack JavaScript based application.
 Updates will be added shortly.
+Progress can be viewed in full-stack-project folder.
 </p>
 <p> Technologies to be used: